Creating Schedule Sheets and Generating Footing Schedules in Revit Structure

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Hello and welcome back to Revit Structure.
 Let's get started.
-What we're going to do in this video is we're going to create a schedule sheet and produce a schedule for our spread footings.
+What we're going to do in this video is create a schedule sheet and produce a schedule for our spread footings.

-We have already created other schedules so let's get started.
-First thing again we're going to do is create a new sheet.
-And this time we're going to go to the view tab in the sheet in the sheet composition panel.
+We have already created other schedules, so let's get started.
+The first thing we’re going to do is create a new sheet.
+This time we’ll go to the View tab, in the Sheet Composition panel.

-We'll pick that and you see it gives us the same information that we had if we would have right clicked on sheets and created a new sheet.
-Let's hit okay.
+We'll pick that, and you’ll see it gives us the same options we would have if we had right-clicked on Sheets and created a new sheet.
+Click OK*.
 And here we have our new sheet.

-Well we want to break this into segmented areas so let's go back to one of our previous sheets.
-Let's pick our lines.
-Again copying is faster than redrawing.
+We want to divide this into segmented areas, so let’s go back to one of our previous sheets.
+Let’s select our lines.
+Again, copying is faster than redrawing.

-Let's copy that.
-Let's close this.
-Let's go to this space.
+Let’s copy that.
+Let’s close this view.
+Let’s return to our new sheet space.

 Learn Revit